Mobile Advertising Best Practices

 Facebook and Google alone have over a billion data points on users ranging from their physical location to workout frequencies and favorite hobbies.
 (Though a recent iOS update has made it mandatory for apps to ask users in-app if they would like their information tracked or not.)

 Hyper-targeting allows brands to identify users who are physically near a certain location and in a buying mindset for a certain product or service.
-Hyper-targeting can identify prospective customers and clients by their behavior, provide accurate location-based information, drive mobile ad performance, and have a stronger reach than standard digital ads.
-This is also known as geofencing
+Hyper-targeting can identify prospective customers and clients by their behavior, provide accurate location-based information, drive mobile ad campaign performance, and have a stronger reach than standard digital ads.
+This is also known as geofencing.

 The bottom line: mobile advertising may seem overwhelming, but it is a marketing strategy that will only continue to grow and perform for your company.
 In 2020, mobile spending by consumers grew 20% to $143 billion.
 The good news is, we are here to help make mobile advertising easy on your brand.